gtvfx/mxs_bundle/README.md

 # mxs_bundle
-This will be a deployable Maxscript bundle that will have a module management system and come with several libraries.
+This is a deployable Maxscript bundle with a module management system that comes with several libraries that I will be extending as I'm able.

+The setup relies on Environment variables that I'm currently setting with a Batch file that sets up the environment and then Launches 3dsmax.

+This file (MaxLauncher.bat) will need to be updated with paths for your local setup.

+More to come...